DarthStupidus/credit-risk-classification/README.md

 *  True Positives: 676 - The model correctly predicted 676 high-risk loans

+Overall Accuracy: The ratio of correctly predicted observations to the total observations.

+*  Accuracy: 0.99

 From the Classification Report:

 Precision: The ratio of correctly predicted positive observations to the total predicted positives.